View larger map

 Inspections at the U.S. Customs inspection area near Blaine frequently cause delays to Amtrak Cascades service.
 Construction of a new 9,000 feet main track and conversion of the existing main track into a second siding improved the reliability of the Amtrak Cascades rail passenger service.

 Amtrak Cascades will be able to move past the US Customs Facility with less interference from freight train inspections.

-- Reduces a major source of freight train/passenger train conflict by constructing a new main track and converting the existing main track to a second siding track to be used for freight train inspections.
+- Reduces a major source of freight train/passenger train conflict by constructing a new main track and converting the existing main track to a second siding track.